Oswego-CSC241Spring2025/02-association-Spring2025/README.md

-# CSC 241 Class Associations
+# CSC 241 Design Classes
+# All About Bergers Restaurant
 In this assignment, you will create a set of Java classes with associations between them.
-We are going to use these classes to simulate the data used by a home automation system.
-These will allow us to work with information about sensor devices, rooms, and buildings.
+We are going to use these classes to simulate the data using for the All About Bergers Restaurant .
+These will allow us to work with information about customers, orders and items in the orders.

 Read the specification below for each Java class.
 Empty source files for each class have been placed in the `src/main/java/associations` folder, and you should edit each as necessary.
 Each of these class definitions will require instance variables, so you should determine the name and type of each to support the required methods.
 In general, all instance variables should be declared `private`.
 Make sure to follow the exact naming conventions listed in the specification.

 ## Specification

 ### Customer
-This class represents a person using the system.
+This class represents a customer visiting the restaurant.
 Implement each of these methods:

+- A constructor that initializes the last name and first name
 - getLastName() - Returns a String that is the customer’s last name
 - getFirstName() - Returns a String that is the customer’s first name
-- getBuilding() - Returns a reference to the Building object (see below) associated with this customer
+- getOrder() - Returns a reference to the Order object associated with this customer
-- setBuilding(Building) - Sets the Building for this customer
+- setOrder(Order) - Sets the Order for this customer
-- A constructor that initializes the last name and first name.

-### Building
+### Order
-This class represents a building that is being monitored.
-A building is associated with a Customer and multiple Rooms.
+This class represents an order placed by a customer.
+An Order is associated with a Customer and multiple Items.
 Implement each of the following methods:
+- A constructor that initializes the orderNum,orderTime and customer
+  - note 1: pay attention on the type of orderTime.
+  - note 2: Don't forget to create the empty item arraylist.

-- getName() - returns a String that is the name of the building
+- getOrderNum() - returns a String that is the order's order number
-- getLongitude - returns a double that is the building's longitude
-- getLatitude - returns a double that is the building's latitude
+- getOrderTime() - Returns a reference to LocalDateTime object that is the time an order is placed
 - getCustomer() - Returns a reference to the Customer object associated with this building
-- addRoom(Room) - Adds a Room object reference (see below) to a building
+- addItem(Item) - Adds an Item object reference to an order
-- getRooms() - Returns an array of Room objects associated with a building
+- getItems() - Returns an array of Item objects associated with an order
-- A constructor that initializes the name, longitude, latitude, and Customer
+  - note: Use ArrayList to hold all the Item object in an order.
+But this method will return an array of Item objects.

-### Room
+### Item
-This class represents a Room.
-It is asscoiated with a Building and multiple Devices.
+This class represents an Item.
+It is asscoiated with an Order and multiple Ingredient.
 - getName() - Returns a String that is the room name
 - getFloor() - Returns a String that is the room's floor within the building
 - getBuilding() - Returns a reference to the associated Building object